irizkyw/Graduation-Accident-Detection/README.md

 ## License

-This project is licensed under the MIT License.
+This project and dataset is licensed.